jasc2v8/CSharpHotkey/README.md

 Since my work is fully on Microsoft Windows, and all my PCs and server are on Microsoft Windows, I decided it was time to learn C programming.

 I downloaded Visual Studio 2022 and was amazed how mature this product it.
 There was a bit of a learning curve but I found my "dream" IDE.
 It's best suited for a higher power CPU and ample memory.
-I have an I7 @3.3GHZ (6 cores) with 16GB memory and very happy with the performance.
+I'm very happy with the performance on my machine (see my Build Environment above).

 I've always wanted to learn C so I started with it and learned that it's best suited for low-level applications and not my area of interest.